Published 12:28 IST, June 3rd 2019

 Advertisement

-A larger piece of LIG embedded within a flip-flop let a wearer generate energy with every step, as graphene composite's repeated contact with skin produced a current to charge a small capacitor.
+A larger piece of LIG embedded within a flip-flop let a wearer generate energy with every step, as the graphene composite's repeated contact with skin produced a current to charge a small capacitor.

 Advertisement